towersvault/shinpokered/README.md

   - In the case of a 'mon with 4 regular field moves:
     - The slotted temporary move cannot be menu-selected
 	- The slotted temporary move, if it's a HM move, can be used via quick-key

+- There is now an obedience level cap that can be toggled in the options menu
+  - With the cursor in the BATTLE STYLE section, press A to toggle it on and off
+  - While active, the current maximum obedience level will display in the options menu
+  - All pokemon, not just trades, will start to disobey if over the displayed level cap

 - Good rod has an expanded 'mon list and level range
 - Increased the level range of the super rod